 By combining SecureW2’s EAP-TLS certificate solutions with Microsoft NPS, your 802.1x network is protected from all manner of data theft attacks.
 SecureW2’s onboarding software auto-configures a user’s device in minutes through a few simple sets.
 Once configured, the certificate is tied to the user’s identity and device for the life of the certificate.

-The weaknesses of passwords are eliminated with certificate-based authentication.
+The many weaknesses of passwords are bypassed with certificate-based authentication.
 The need for password change policies that disrupt network connection are eliminated.
 From a user experience standpoint, the process can be described as set-and-forget; they complete the onboarding software once and have uninterrupted network connection.

 For administration, the simplicity of certificates results in fewer support tickets and connection errors.
 Certificate-based authentication can also be configured to support managed devices alongside BYOD.
 Employing a SCEP Gateway allows for auto-configuration of managed devices with no end user interaction.

 Combining secure Microsoft NPS RADIUS with certificate solutions creates a network environment that is strongly protected and a straightforward experience for users.

 - Configure the WPA2-Enterprise network to authenticate using 802.1x certificates

 - Connect the Microsoft NPS RADIUS to the secure network

 - The RADIUS will authenticate and authorize users for network access by confirming their identity within the identity provider.

 - Connect the PKI and download and install the Certificate Authorities (CA)

 - Connect the Root and Intermediate CA’s to the RADIUS and secure network.
 As users enroll for network access, they will be distributed certificates from the connected CA.